 We see a similar dilemma arise between Draco Malfoy and his son, Scorpius.
 Draco, while no longer a Death Eater, is still painted in that light by others who dredge up his past.
 Just as Albus is viewed under the mantle of his father’s past deeds, so Scorpius is covered by his father’s past shadow.
 While Draco and Scorpius don’t have the same falling out that Harry and Albus have, the two father-son pairings contain a similar thread – should one live in the past or live in the present but remember the past and plan for the future.
 It’s a theme that runs the entire length of the play and I enjoyed the depth at which it’s explored.
 And just in case some readers are concerned over whether the Potter vs. Potter feud ever comes to a head, Albus and Harry do eventually make amends and it’s a touching, appropriate scene that caps the entire story.

 Speaking of Albus and Scorpius, I really enjoyed their pairing.
 Just as Albus is unlike his father, so Scorpius not a carbon copy of Draco.
 He brings a breath of fresh air through his nerdy, comedic, adventure-loving ways but he isn’t a comic foil.
 Scorpius dislikes being cast under his father’s shadow but he doesn’t seem to let that bother him as he knows he has his own life to live.
 In time, I think some of this ideology rubs off on Albus, who begins to see himself and his father differently.
 Together, the boys are a delight and hearken back to the fun times and adventures of a young Harry and Ron.
 It does bear noting that while some readers assert there is a “romance” between them, I never picked up on anything like that.
-I think this is a case of if you want to read homosexual themes into this, then you’ll find them only because you’re intentionally looking for them – not because they’re actually present – so everything you read will be interpreted through that lens.
+I think this is a case of if you want to read homosexual themes into this, then you’ll find them only because you’re intentionally looking for them, not because they’re actually present.
 I don’t look for those sorts of themes (nor do I care about them), so nothing ever struck me as such.
 In truth, Albus and Scorpius’ relationship is a pleasant friendship between two heterosexual boys and nothing more.
 Scorpius slightly edges Albus out as my favorite character thanks to his colorful personality, which is in contrast to Albus’ wallowing in angst and self-doubt.

 Lastly, it was nice to see nods to other characters from the canon novels, such as Madam Hooch (who only had a single appearance in Sorcerer’s Stone); the Hogwarts Express trolley witch (and her “secret” here is kind of fun); and even Severus Snape, whose inclusion was well-done (though I’m a big Snape fan so of course I’ll be biased about that!).